 RNW Der.
 Concentrate Ceramide Plus Serum Ingredients

-The ingredient list is impressive.
-Ever wondered what the “Plus” in Der.
-Concentrate Ceramide Plus refer to?
+The list of ingredients is quite impressive.
+Have you ever wondered what the “Plus” stands for in Der.
+Concentrate Ceramide Plus?

 RNW Ceramide Serum contains the skin barrier repair trifecta ceramides, cholesterol, and fatty acids.
-In addition, this ampoule contains a bunch of other barrier-replenishing ingredients.
+In addition, this ampoule contains plenty of humectants and a bunch of other barrier-replenishing ingredients.

 Ceramides are a super important component that maintains a healthy skin barrier.
 They help your skin retain moisture, protect against visible signs of aging, and help keep out environmental stressors that can cause damage and irritation.
 They’re like the beefy bouncers that keep the creeps out of the nightclub.